I want a slow, simple, peaceful life, one that doesn’t ask me to live on edge, one that doesn’t grind my bones to dust just to pay the goddamn rent.

 to allay all my fears,

-to trust the lot that has been cast,
+to trust the lot that I’ve been cast,

 the ache would disappear